rformassspectrometry/Conferences/EuroBioc2019/RforMassSpectrometry/README.md

-# General talk abou R for Mass Spectrometry
+# Poster about R for Mass Spectrometry

 Laurent Gatto, Sebastian Gibb and Johannes Rainer